hyperledger/fabric/docs/source/upgrade.rst

 For a look at how these upgrade processes are accomplished, please consult these
 tutorials:

+1. :doc:`upgrade_to_newest_version`.
+This topic discusses the important considerations for getting to the latest release from the previous release as well as from the most recent long term support (LTS) release.
-1. :doc:`upgrading_your_components`.
+2. :doc:`upgrading_your_components`.
 Components should be upgraded to the latest version before updating any capabilities.
-2. :doc:`updating_capabilities`.
+3. :doc:`updating_capabilities`.
 Completed after updating the versions of all nodes.
-3. :doc:`enable_cc_lifecycle`.
-Necessary to add organization specific endorsement policies central to the new chaincode lifecycle for Fabric v2.0.
+4. :doc:`enable_cc_lifecycle`.
+Necessary to add organization specific endorsement policies central to the new chaincode lifecycle for Fabric v2.x.

 As the upgrading of nodes and increasing the capability levels of channels is by now considered a standard Fabric process, we will not show the specific commands